 The IRS weights the 85 scored questions equally.
 Furthermore, the IRS does not score the 15 experimental questions.
 Rather, the IRS includes these questions in order to test their suitability for future exams.
 The experimental questions spread throughout the exam, and you will not be able to identify them as such.
 Therefore, you must answer all of the EA exam questions to the best of your ability.

-All of the Enrolled Agent exam questions provide 4 options from which you must choose your answer.
+All of the Enrolled Agent exam questions provide four options from which you must choose your answer.
 You must always choose the one answer option that is the best.

-The Candidate Bulletin explains a scenario in which you would select the best answer to a question.
+The Candidate Bulletin explains a scenario in which you would select the best answer to a SEE exam question.
 The example question asks about the Form 1040 filing deadline.
-In this instance, the answer to the question should be April 16 because the normal filing deadline fell on a holiday.
+In this instance, the answer should be April 16 because the normal filing deadline fell on a holiday.
 If the answer April 16 isn’t available, but the option April 15 is, then April 15 is the single best answer.
 April 15 is generally the filing deadline, so you should select that answer option.

-This MCQ simply contains one sentence that asks a question.
+This type of MCQ simply contains one sentence that asks a question.

 Which of the following entities are required to file Form 709, United States Gift Tax Return?

 This question type provides a sentence or two of information and ends with an incomplete sentence.
-The answer completes the sentence.
+Therefore, the answer completes the sentence.

 Supplemental wages are compensation paid in addition to an employee’s regular wages.
 They do not include payments for: